Tired Of Sweating After Eating? Avoid These 8 Sweat Triggers

 There isn’t extensive research done on meat’s effect on sweating.
 What we do know is that digestion takes up about 25% of our energy, and protein requires more energy than other foods to digest.

-Biochemistry graduate, and carbohydrate metabolic specialist, Keya Mukherjee says…
+Biochemistry graduate and carbohydrate metabolic specialist Keya Mukherjee says this about protein and excessive sweating:

-This one might be a bit obvious, but warm foods and drinks can increase sweating, because they warm you up, causing you to sweat, usually around your lips, nose or forehead.
+This one might be a bit obvious, but warm foods and drinks can increase sweating after eating, because they warm you up, causing you to sweat—usually around your lips, nose, or forehead.

-“What we found is that when you ingest a hot drink, you actually have a disproportionate increase in the amount that you sweat… but the amount that you increase your sweating by—if that can all evaporate—more than compensates for the added heat to the body from the fluid.”
+“What we found is that when you ingest a hot drink, you actually have a disproportionate increase in the amount that you sweat…but the amount that you increase your sweating by—if that can all evaporate—more than compensates for the added heat to the body from the fluid,” Jay says.
+(7)

 7. Processed Foods

-Processed foods can cause sweating for the same reasons that proteins and sugars do.
+Processed foods can cause sweating after eating for the same reasons that proteins and sugars do.
 Most processed foods are high in fat and lack fiber making them difficult to digest.

 If the processed food is also full of sugar, it could be the hypoglycemic effect we talked about above.
 Ice cream, white starches, and takeout foods are big offenders here.